runelaenen/shopware6-advanced-banners/README.md

 1. Download the latest RuneLaenenAdvancedBanners.zip from the [latest release](https://github.com/runelaenen/shopware6-advanced-banners/releases/latest).
 2. Upload the zip in the Shopware Administration
 3. Update the plugin

+## 👷‍ Contribution
+Please help with code, love, shares, feedback and bug reporting.

+## ⚖️ Licence
+This plugin is licensed under the MIT licence.